cyanskies/another-toml-cpp/README.md

 	auto success = first_child.key();
 	success = second_child.table();

-If you don't check that a node is good, or that it is of the expected type then exceptions may be thrown by later functions
+If you don't check that a node is `good()`, or that it is of the expected type then exceptions may be thrown by later functions.

 #### Extract Values
 In order to find a specific node you will also need to examine its name.
-All node types can be converted into strings using `as_string`
+All node types can be converted into strings using `as_string`.

 	if(first_child.key())
 		auto key_name = first_child.as_string();